Overview

 How you’ll learn

-Students will spend approximately six to eight hours per week in seminars, workshops and lectures.
-Rising in some weeks to ten hours or more depending on scheduling.
+Students will spend approximately six hours per week in seminars, workshops and lectures.
 This course is highly practical and focuses on supporting you to develop as a practitioner with a strong grounding in the theoretical and conceptual elements of heritage.
 As such most content is delivered by seminar and workshop teaching.
 Seminars focus on sources, developments, and debates in the field, whilst workshops focus on skills training, development, and practice.
-Your actual contact hours will depend on the optional modules you select.

 Taught postgraduate students give over more of their time to independent study, to reading, research, creating, and writing.
-You can expect to spend up to 160 hours per module in independent study and preparation, and to complete your assessments.
-Some modules such as the Dissertation are based even more on a supervision and study model, with students often spending their spring and summer months on their projects.
+You can expect to spend up to 260 hours per module in independent study and preparation, and to complete your assessments.
+Some modules such as the Practical Project and Independent Essay are based on a supervision and study model, with students often spending their summer months on their projects.

-All students will be taught by full-time academic staff who are specialist teachers, researchers and authors in their respective fields, supported by Guest Lectures from industry experts.
-Heritage is an interdisciplinary field meaning you will be team taught by staff specialising from such diverse fields as Archaeology, Creative Writing, English Literature, History, Theology, Tourism, and more.
+All students will be taught by full-time academic staff who are specialist teachers, researchers and authors in their respective fields, supported by guest lectures from industry experts.
+Heritage is an interdisciplinary field meaning you will be team taught by staff specialising from such diverse fields as archaeology, creative writing, english literature, history, theology, tourism, and curatorial studies.

 Discipline specific skills development is at the heart of this highly vocational and digital MA.
 This new postgraduate course will encourage students to directly address their specific digital, employability, and workplace skills training needs, whilst also providing a strong grounding in the theoretical areas of scholarship.